dmill-bz/gremlin-php/README.md

 Adding Serializers
 ==================

-This library comes with a Json and an unused legacy Msgpack serializer.
+This library comes with a Json serializer.
 Any other serializer that implements SerializerInterface can be added dynamically with:

 ```php
 $db = new Connection;